We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Bona Hardwood Floor Cleaner Spray (see on Amazon) – If you purchase Bona’s standard mop, you’ll need to buy this cleaning spray and manually apply to the floor as you mop.

-Bona Stone, Tile & Laminate Spray Mop (see on Amazon) – This is the exact same spray mop as the Hardwood Floor version except it comes with a cleaning solution that is specially formulated for stone, tile, laminate, and hard surfaces other than wood.
+Bona Stone, Tile & Laminate Spray Mop (see on Amazon) – This is the same spray mop as the Hardwood Floor version, except it comes with a cleaning solution that is specially formulated for stone, tile, laminate, and hard surfaces other than wood.

 Bona Hardwood Floor Mop Motion® (see on Amazon) – Bona’s Motion mop has everything the standard spray mop has plus a battery-powered vibrating mop head for an extra cleaning boost.

 Swiffer Sweeper (see on Amazon) – The Swiffer Sweeper is Swiffer’s classic sweeper/mop combo.
-Almost every household that I know of has one of these.
-You can easily pick up dust and hair using a dry sweeping cloth, or clean mud and grime using a wet mopping cloth.
+Almost every household that I know has one of these.
+You can easily pick up dust and hair using a dry sweeping cloth or clean mud and grime using a wet mopping cloth.

 Swiffer Dusters Starter Kit (see on Amazon) – This is Swiffer’s main dusting product.
 The handle extends up to 3 feet to reach ceiling fans and tall bookcases.